 Tragically, Charles suffered for four years with severe anemia and spinal issues.
 He could not overcome the affliction, and died just a few weeks shy of his 38th birthday on Feb.
 1, 1909.
 He was buried at Licking Cemetery, with O.M.
 Kramer as the informant on his official Ohio death certificate.
 No obituary has been found, but is being pursued.
 A large, tall stone marks his final resting place.

-The widowed Clara and their four children lived next to her parents and brother John when the census was taken in 1910, near Hebron.
+The widowed Clara and their four children lived next to her parents and brother John on East Mound Street when the census was taken in 1910, near Hebron.
 By 1913, Clara had moved to Akron, Summit County, OH.
 Her parents visited her there for a week in July 1913, as reported in the Advocate.

 After five years as a widow, Clara married again.
 Her second spouse was Willis M. Traver (1878-1947), son of Charles A. and Catherine (Hankey) Traver of Summit County, OH.
 Rev. L.N.D.
 Wells performed the ceremony in Akron on Dec.
 17, 1914.

 At the time of her second marriage, Clara was age 39, and lived in Akron, while Willis, three years younger, was employed in the "transfer business."